 Mel also participated in the writers’ room for WINTER, a comedy series for Heyday Film and TV.
 Melissa’s first feature script, LOSING IT, landed her in the Tracking Board’s Top 100 Young & Hungry writers list and in 2020 she was selected to be part of the prestigious BBC Drama Writers room Programme.
-Whilst living in the US she attended UCLA where she made two short films; NOTHING and CHANGE.
+Whilst living in the US she attended UCLA where she made two short films, NOTHING and CHANGE.
 The latter, which she wrote, produced and directed, won many awards including the Frameline Audience Award at Toronto and the Best Drama Award at the Minghella Festival.
-CHANGE explores the irony of a law passing to prevent same-sex marriage on the same day that America elected its first black President.
 CHANGE was acquired by Frameline’s ‘Youth in Motion’ program where it was made available to schools throughout California and plays on iTunes and Shorts TV.

 A short film written, produced and directed by Melissa Osborne.

 Jamie is an African-American teenager grappling with his sexual identity on the night Barrack Obama is elected president and Proposition 8 - the voter initiative to eliminate same-sex marriage – is passed.